Chapmip/weather-station-node-c/README.md

 ### [`eeprom.c`](/code/eeprom.c) module (and [`eeprom.h`](/code/eeprom.h) header)

 The `eeprom` module contains a set of utility functions to read, write and compare system configuration parameters stored in EEPROM.
 These configuration parameters are segregated into functional blocks with integrity safeguards to ensure that an error is returned if the block has not been initialised or has become corrupted.
 The header file exposes the associated constant, variable and function declarations needed by other modules.
+The `eeprom` module depends on the `i2c` module (see below) to access a [24LC64 I2C Serial EEPROM](http://ww1.microchip.com/downloads/en/devicedoc/21189f.pdf).

 ### [`i2c-delta.c`](/code/i2c-delta.c) module (and [`i2c-delta.h`](/code/i2c-delta.h) header)

 The `i2c-delta` module provides an **incremental** set of definitions and declarations that must be added to the [standard I2C bus library](https://ftp1.digi.com/support/documentation/0220061_b.pdf) to create amalgamated `i2c.c` and `i2c.h` files for the project build.
 The standard I2C bus library is the one included with Dynamic C as provided by Rabbit Semiconductor Inc. and included with the licence for the [Softools Rabbit 'C' compiler](https://www.softools.com/scrabbit.htm).
-This `I2C.LIB` must first be converted using the Softools conversion tool to create the `i2c.c` and `i2c.h` files, to which the contents of these `i2c-delta.c` and `i2c-delta.h` modules must then be added.
+This `I2C.LIB` must first be unpacked using the Softools conversion tool to create the `i2c.c` and `i2c.h` files, to which the contents of these `i2c-delta.c` and `i2c-delta.h` modules must then be added.

 ### [`rtc_utils.c`](/code/rtc_utils.c) module (and [`rtc_utils.h`](/code/rtc_utils.h) header)